gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

 data=train.emission)
 ```

-$Brief \ Summary$ \
+$Brief \ Summary$
-$\textbf{Intercept}$: For the intercept, the default prior is normal with a standard deviation 2.5, but in this case the standard deviation was adjusted to 294.
-There is also a note in parentheses informing you that the prior applies to the intercept after all predictors have been centered , this because placing a prior on the intercept after centering the predictors typically makes it easier to specify a reasonable prior for the intercept. \
+**Intercept**: For the intercept, the default prior is normal with a standard deviation 2.5, but in this case the standard deviation was adjusted to 294.
+There is also a note in parentheses informing you that the prior applies to the intercept after all predictors have been centered , this because placing a prior on the intercept after centering the predictors typically makes it easier to specify a reasonable prior for the intercept.

-$\textbf{Coefficients}$: By default the regression coefficients are treated as a priori independent with normal priors centered at 0 and with scale (standard deviation) 2.5.\
+**Coefficients**: By default the regression coefficients are treated as a priori independent with normal priors centered at 0 and with scale (standard deviation) 2.5.\
 rstanarm by default set a weakly informative prior that will be adjusted by the scales of the priors on the coefficients. \

-$\textbf{Auxiliary}$ : sigma, the error standard deviation, has a default prior that is exponential(1)
+**Auxiliary** : sigma, the error standard deviation, has a default prior that is exponential(1)
 However, as a result of the automatic rescaling, the actual scale used was 0.0085.
 Furthermore,the default prior on the auxiliary parameter is an exponential distribution with rate ($\frac{1}{\sigma_{y}}$

-$Note \ on \ data-based \ priors$ \
+**Note on data-based priors**
 Because the scaling is based on the scales of the predictors (and possibly the outcome) these are technically data-dependent priors.
 However, since these priors are quite wide (and in most cases rather conservative), the amount of information used is weak and mainly takes into account the order of magnitude of the variables.
 This enables rstanarm to offer defaults that are reasonable for many models.